justinlubin/cobbler/README.md

 from the previous step.
 The last file contains the results of the NumPy performance evaluation.

-_Optional_: If you're curious to see what the results from the first two files above look like, you can run the following commands to generate human-readable versions of these files:
+_Optional:_ If you're curious to see what the results from the first two files above look like, you can run the following commands to generate human-readable versions of these files: